 - Died within the first two years of taking out the policy.
 Insurers can delay payment for up to two years while they investigate if fraud was committed.
 This is known as the two-year contestability period, and it also applies to suicide.

 - Died in suspicious circumstances.
 Like homicide — the insurance company might need to rule out the beneficiary as a suspect.

 - Died while doing an illegal activity, like driving under the influence.

 - Lied on the application.
-If the insurer discovers that the policyholder omitted health issues or details about their lifestyle, they may deny the claim.
+If the insurer discovers that the policyholder omitted health conditions or details about their lifestyle, they may deny or delay the claim.

 In most cases, collecting a life insurance policy is straightforward.
 As a beneficiary, you’ll need to contact the insurance company to file a claim.
 If everything checks out, you should receive a payout in 30 to 60 days.
 But if the insurer needs to conduct an investigation, you may not get paid for months or years — or at all.

-If you want to take out a policy yourself, be sure to compare life insurance providers.
+If you want to take out a policy yourself, be sure to compare life insurance companies.